Checkmate (rapper)

 Checkmate is a Canadian rapper from Vancouver, best known as one of the collaborating artists on Rascalz' influential 1998 single "Northern Touch".
-He was also a Juno Award nominee for Rap Recording of the Year for his single "R.A.W." at the Juno Awards of 2003.
+He is also a Juno Award nominee for Rap Recording of the Year for his single "R.A.W." at the Juno Awards of 2003.

 History

-Checkmate recorded over 200 underground tracks before appearing on "Northern Touch", including the singles "Signs of War", "The Longshot" and "Bait & Switch (Money & Music)".
-He then compiled some of those songs for the 2001 album Welcome to the Game, which was released on Double Up Records.
-"R.A.W." was released as a standalone non-album single the following year, and garnered Checkmate his Juno Award nomination in 2003.
+Checkmate recorded over 200 underground tracks including the singles "Signs of War", "The Longshot" and "Bait & Switch (Money & Music)" before appearing on "Northern Touch."
+He then compiled some of the songs for the 2001 album Welcome to the Game, which was released on Double Up Records.
+"R.A.W." was released as a standalone non-album single the following year and garnered Checkmate his Juno Award nomination in 2003.